mirca/mirca.github.io/_posts/2021-01-24-interoperating-r-matlab.md

 The instruction ``open(matlab)`` should return ``TRUE`` in case the connection was succesfull.

-Now, we can use MATLAB at our disposal from the client R session:
+Now, we can use MATLAB at our disposal from the client R session.
+For example, let's set the value of a MATLAB variable which we will denote by ``x`` and let's query that value:

 {% highlight R %}

 setVariable(matlab, x = 1)
 y <- getVariable(matlab, "x")

+{% endhighlight %}

+The variable ``y`` is a list object that contains, among other things, the value of the variable we requested:

+{% highlight R %}

+y$x

 {% endhighlight %}